mutaphore/social-news-bigdata/README.txt

-filter_hn_api_fields.py - this script contains the transform function used by process_hn_api_output.hql filter_hn_crawl_fields.py - this script contains the transform function used by process_hn_crawl_output.hql join_output_and_crawl.hql - joins the HN api dataset with crawled dataset so we can get further correlation info
+filter_hn_api_fields.py - this script contains the transform function used by process_hn_api_output.hql filter_hn_crawl_fields.py - this script contains the transform function used by process_hn_crawl_output.hql join_output_and_crawl.hql - joins the HN api dataset with crawled dataset so we can get further correlation info get_reddit_output.hql - cleans and export reddit dataset to local directory remove_fields_comma.py - an udf used by hive to remove comma from title field so that data can be process by mapreduce job

 /mapreduce
-hn_num_comments - MapReduce program to get relationship between number of comments received on a post vs. the average score received hn_page_content - MapReduce program to get relationship between number of links, scripts, images, styles vs. the average score received reddit_post_type - MapRedue program to get relationship between the subreddit of a post on Reddit vs. the average score received
+hn_num_comments - MapReduce program to get relationship between number of comments received on a post vs. the average score received hn_page_content - MapReduce program to get relationship between number of links, scripts, images, styles vs. the average score received reddit_post_type - MapRedue program to get relationship between the subreddit of a post on Reddit vs. the average score received reddit_post_hour - MapReduce program to get relationship between the hour of a day vs. the average votes received

 /pig
 filter.pig - filters the HN output files to only get the "story" type urls.

 /reddit
+cleaned_data - the final reddit dataset ready to be consumed by the reddit_post_hour program getposts.py - depricated output.csv - raw reddit post data collected by calling reddit api from reddit.py script post_datastructure.txt - descriptor for the reddit object return by the reddit api reddit.py - python script that call the reddit api to get the raw reddit dataset (output.csv)